mathewpareles/TIs-And-Superconductivity/README.md

-We found that by tuning the strength of the potential, you can create spikes in the density of states (or "DOS" as shown in the plots below).
+By tuning the strength of the potential, you can create spikes in the density of states (or "DOS" as shown in the plots below).
 This can lead to instabilities in the material, including superconductivity.
-Here are some of the simulations I created.
+Here are some of the simulations in this repository.

 <p align="center">
 <img src="/images/5.png" alt="4 fold band" width="400"/>